Sqaard/RL-based-Feature-Ablation/Ablation Ladder v2/README.md

 1. it validated the Horizon A reporting and selection framework,
 2. it confirmed that robust selection is more reliable than Sharpe-only selection,
-3. it showed that the new causal calendar/event layer did not add value yet,
+3. it showed that the new causal calendar/event layer did not add value yet.
-4. and it kept the project focused on robustness, methodology, and feature science rather than premature model complexity.